wingify/across-tabs/README.md

 * **`getTabInfo`**

-  Return id, name and parentName of the child tab.
+  Return id, name, and parentName of the child tab.

   ```
     child.getTabInfo();